Panasonic DP-UB420 review

 One perhaps less obvious consequence of the DP-UB420’s cut price build is operating noise.
 The DP-UB420 is not the quietest player in town, and although it wasn't audible above a surround system at moderate volume, it certainly won’t get any quieter over time.

-Disc loading speeds are reasonable (an ambitiously authored movie title took 43 seconds to get from tray-in to main menu) and CDs load in just 34 seconds .
+Disc loading speeds are reasonable - an ambitiously authored movie title took 43 seconds to get from tray-in to main menu, while a concert Blu-ray loaded in just 34 seconds .

 Verdict